SeyedJavadKashizadeh/Optimal-Portfolios-with-BAB-Momentum-and-Volatility-Strategies/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project:
-This project builds an optimal long-short portfolio based on three empirical asset pricing strategies; Betting Against Beta (BAB), Momentum, and Idiosyncratic Volatility.
+This project builds an optimal long-short satellite portfolio based on three empirical asset pricing strategies; Betting Against Beta (BAB), Momentum, and Idiosyncratic Volatility.
 Using daily U.S. equity data from CRSP via WRDS (1970–2025), the portfolio is constructed using both equal-weighted and risk parity.
 The final fund targets a volatility of 10%.

 <!-- Data -->
 ## Data: